A Guide Physical Therapy for Sciatica (Lumbar Radiculopathy)

 - Special tests to rule out other causes of low back pain

-If needed, your physical therapist can refer you to a physician for further diagnostic imaging and tests.
+If needed, your physical therapist can refer you to a physician for further diagnostic imaging and tests to determine the likelihood of a herniated disc, bone spur, or other tissue dysfunction.
 These might include an MRI, CT scan, X-ray, or blood panel.
-Unless symptoms are severe or more information is needed to determine the cause of sciatica, typically imaging is not necessary and can even be detrimental.3
+Unless symptoms are severe or more information is needed to determine the cause of sciatica, imaging is typically unnecessary and can even be detrimental.4

 The primary goals of physical therapy treatment for sciatica are to reduce pain, improve function, and prevent further injury.
 Depending on the severity of your symptoms and the underlying cause(s), your physical therapist will design an individualized treatment plan to help you achieve these goals.

-- Education: Back pain caused by sciatica is often associated with fear-avoidance behaviors.4 This makes education vital to understanding the cause of your pain and making forward progress with confidence.
-The ultimate goal is to help you recognize what needs to be done for recovery and to prevent unnecessary aggravation in the future.
+- Education: Back pain caused by sciatica is often associated with fear-avoidance behaviors.5 This makes education vital to understanding the cause of your pain and making forward progress with confidence.
+The ultimate goal is to help you recognize what needs to be done for short-term pain relief and long-term recovery and to prevent unnecessary aggravation in the future.
 This can also include factors like mental health and lifestyle habits to make treatments even more effective.

 - Exercise: A comprehensive exercise program will be designed to achieve multiple goals.
-These might include reducing nerve pain, improving spine flexibility and range of motion, strengthening core muscles, and improving overall coordination and balance.
+These might include reducing nerve pain, improving spine flexibility and range of motion, strengthening core muscles, and improving overall coordination and balance (see examples below).

-- Manual therapy: Interventions such as soft tissue massage, joint mobilization, and nerve gliding techniques can be very effective in reducing pain short term.5 If needed, this form of treatment is best when combined with both exercise and education.
+- Manual therapy: Interventions such as soft tissue massage, joint mobilization, and nerve gliding techniques can effectively provide short-term pain relief.1 If needed, this treatment is best when combined with exercise and education.

-- Modalities: Your physical therapist may also use modalities to help reduce pain and inflammation acutely and allow better tolerance for long-term treatment strategies.
-Common modalities used for sciatica include heat, ice, traction, electrical stimulation, and ultrasound.
+- Modalities: Your physical therapist may also use modalities for acute inflammation and pain relief to allow better tolerance for long-term treatment strategies.
+Common modalities used for sciatica include a heating pad, ice pack, traction, electrical stimulation, and ultrasound.

-There are a few things you can do regularly to help prevent sciatica or relieve symptoms:
+There are a few things you can do regularly to help prevent future injuries, prevent recurrences, or get sciatica pain relief during a flareup:

-- Maintain good posture: Set up your desk, couch, bed, and other spaces to keep the spine out of end range positions — such as with reaching, twisting, sleeping, etc. This allows the local muscles to better support the spine with less strain.
+- Maintain good posture: Set up your desk, couch, bed, and other spaces to keep the spine out of end range positions — such as with reaching, twisting, sleeping, etc. This allows the local muscles to support the spine with less strain better.

-- Take frequent breaks: If you have a hobby or occupation the requires awkward positions, such as a dentist, make sure to take frequent breaks.
+- Take frequent breaks: If you have a hobby or occupation that requires awkward positions, such as a dentist, make sure to take frequent breaks.
 Take this time to stretch and rehydrate.

 - Stay active and exercise regularly: This helps maintain a healthy weight and improve flexibility and muscle strength.
 The body is made to move — doing so will boost the health of neural tissues like the sciatic nerve.

-- Make healthy lifestyle choices: Avoid smoking, eat a nutritious diet, get enough sleep, effectively manage your stress, and emotional connections of trauma, anxiety, depression, and low back pain.
+- Make healthy lifestyle choices: Avoid smoking, eat a nutritious diet, get enough sleep, and effectively manage your stress and emotional connections of trauma, anxiety, depression, and low back pain.
 These all help to improve your overall health and spine health simultaneously.

 Physical therapy for sciatica is all about reducing pain while regaining function.
-This is best done by actively participating in the recovery process with a high-quality medical provider.
+This is best done by actively participating in recovery with a high-quality medical provider.

-Book an appointment with one of your orthopedic specialists at CityPT today!
+Book an appointment with one of our orthopedic specialists at CityPT today!

 This guide is intended for informational purposes only.
 We are not providing legal or medical advice and this guide does not create a provider-patient relationship.
 Do not rely upon this guide (or any guide) for medical information.
 Always seek the help of a qualified medical professional who has assessed you and understands your condition.